Dialpad LogoDialpad Logo Icon

 Processes to implement

 Outline all the processes that you will implement in your contact center.
-This will include things like customer support, sales calls, incoming/outgoing communications, social media activity, email communications, account and billing management, order management, reporting, etc.
+This will include things like customer support, sales calls, incoming/outgoing communications, social media activity, email communications, account and billing tools, order management, reporting, etc.

 Costs to incur (budget plan)